starvagrant/toh/toh.markdown/road_trip_in_red.md

 “What does that mean!”

+Ali looked over Creed quite suspiciously.
+Under Ali's uncomfortable gaze Creed turned away.
+"How did you know to look for it?"
+Ali asked finally.

+"I didn't exactly look for it.
+It was in the air.
+I just reached out and there it was.
+I found it.
+You know what it is don't you?"

-“It's a theatre that shows films from the land of the dead.
+There's a theatre that shows films from the land of the dead.
 Hades.”

+"Where is this, this theatre?"

+"I don't know.
+There're rumored to be a rather unpredicable thing.
+Best found while on the move.

-“Why should it be here?”
+“Why shouldn't it be here?
+Close by I mean.”

-“It felll into your hands good doctor.
-It's for you.”
+“It fell into your hands good doctor.
+That's for you to uncover.”

 “Why should I be given such a thing?”